 Unfortunately, some of Costa Rica’s best backpacking destinations are located far away from these hubs, which makes it a bit of a pain to get around Costa Rica using the public bus system.

 - Plan for any journey to take 1-2 hours longer than estimated.
 The roads in Costa Rica are narrow and often have potholes.
-Many highways only have one lane in each direction, and many times the main road is the only way into a specific part of Costa Rica.
+Many highways only have one lane in each direction, and many times, the main road is the only way into a specific part of Costa Rica.
 In other words, if there’s a car accident, traffic jams last for hours.

-Getting Around Cities & Towns in Costa Rica
+Getting Around Cities & Towns In Costa Rica

 When planning your stay in each destination on your itinerary, consider how you are going to get around town without a car.
 Some towns, like La Fortuna, are fairly compact and are easy to explore on foot, but others, like Santa Teresa, for example, are spread out along 4-5kms.
 Here are some helpful tips for getting around towns in Costa Rica.